 Section 162(m) of the Internal Revenue Code disallows a tax deduction to public companies for compensation of more than \$1 million paid in any taxable year to each "covered employee," which includes any person who served as chief executive officer or chief financial officer at any time during a taxable year, as well as any person who was ever identified as a covered employee in 2017 or any subsequent year.
-The total compensation of our Chief Executive Officer in fiscal 2020 exceeded \$1 million, and as a result the amount in excess of \$1 million is not deductible for taxes.
+The total compensation of our Chief Executive Officer and our Chief Financial Officer in fiscal 2021 exceeded \$1 million, and as a result the amount in excess of \$1 million is not deductible for taxes.